mikeAdamss/tidychef/jupyterbook/basics.md

 # Chapter 1: Basics

-This chapter covers the basic of working with datachef to create tidy data.
+This chapter covers the basic of working with tidychef to create tidy data.

 By the end of this chapter you should: